NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 Planned enhancements to improve and expand the project:

-- 📈 **Financial Attribution Analysis**
+- 📈 **Financial Analysis**
-  Use financial metrics to analyze performance, valuations, and relative comparisons across sectors or companies.
+  Use financial metrics to analyze performance, valuations and relative comparisons across markets, sectors and companies.

 - 📊 **Interactive Dashboard**
   Build a front-end (e.g., Streamlit, Dash, or Power BI) to visualize financial metrics.

 - 🔎 **Data Extraction from Text **
-  Extract structured data from notes, disclosures, or embedded text fields using NLP / Regex
+  Extract structured data from notes, disclosures or embedded text fields using NLP / Regex

 ---